When you’re at the beach or lounging poolside, your fun isn’t complete unless you have a…

 - Camera app could use some work

-The iPhone X has Face ID enabled thanks to the TrueDepth camera that is able to analyze over 30 thousand invisible dots to create an accurate map with a depth of your face.
+The iPhone X has Face ID enabled thanks to the TrueDepth camera that can analyze over 30 thousand invisible dots to create an accurate map with a depth of your face.

-The front camera creates beautiful selfies where it sharpens the subject and blurs the background in an artistic way.
+The front camera creates beautiful selfies where it sharpens the subject and blurs the background artistiacally.

 Combine that with the portrait lighting feature in Portrait Mode, as well as the depth-sensing cameras and precise facial mapping and you get pictures that seem like they were taken in a studio.

 The cameras are really improved, with larger and faster 12 MP sensors.
 There’s also a new color filter, deeper pixels, and developed OIS for the telephoto camera.

 And both rear cameras have optical image stabilization and quick-performance lenses for brilliant photos and videos even in low light.

 It doesn’t stop at that; you get a +bewildering optical zoom that is up to 10 times for photos and 6 times for videos with the help of the wide-angle f/1.8 aperture and telephoto camera f/2.4 aperture on the iPhone X.

 All of this is facilitated by the intricate system of high-end technologies working with A11 Bionic.
 The f/1.8 six-element lens, optical image stabilization with faster 12 MP sensor make the most popular camera in the world even better and the second optical image stabilization system included in the powerful f/2.4 is possible thanks to the state-of-the-art-seven-magnet solution.
 The two camera together enable optical zoom and deliver amazing shots in portrait mode.